Joh221105/hangman/README.md

 - Giving players the option to choose if they want a short, medium, or long word.
 - Giving players the option to guess the word outright
 - Displaying the number of letters prior to the first guess
+- Allowing the user to replay the game

 ## Future Learning Goals